ericwu13/dApp/README.md

 npm start
 ```
 2. Disable MetaMask to avoid unpredicted problem!!
+3. set DeKuSan to connect to `localhost:8545` (or Dexon testnet if you're using testnet)

 #### 1. Create User
 * click `SIGN IN` on Appbar